Introducing CiteSource: A new R package to explore source-level contributions to the stages of a systematic review

 Results: CiteSource is now available along with an accompanying Shiny app.
 It includes three customizable plots to visualize overlap, as well as a search summary table with sensitivity and precision values and a record-level table that indicates the databases in which individual records were found.
 It also includes various export formats that can facilitate further analysis and comparison.

 Conclusions: CiteSource can be used for source contribution comparisons and to generate search summary tables.
-However, there may be many other as yet unexplored use cases for this new tool.
+However, there may be many other unexplored use cases for this new tool.
 For example, CiteSource can be used pre-screening to evaluate the usefulness of databases to a search and their contribution to a set of benchmark studies, or to examine differences in search methods.
+Patient, public, and/or healthcare consumer involvement: None.